SchootHuang/DSC180B-Coronavirus-Wikipedia/README.md

 [13] "The Hill"           "The New York Times" "The Verge"          "TMZ"
 [17] "Vice"               "Vox"                "Washington Post"    "Wired"

+The bar plot on the left shows the number of articles per news outlet.
+We see that the dataset is extremely biase with the Reuters has more articles than the rest combined.
+Here we adapt sampling strategies to maintain fairness in the comparison below.

-The bar plot below shows the number of articles per day, which suggests that the attention shed on COVID-19 was accelerating since March.
+The bar plot on the right shows the number of articles per day, which suggests that the attention shed on COVID-19 was accelerating since March.
 Also, the data shows a periodic pattern since newspapers publish less articles during the weekend.
 There is a decreasing trend after March 21, but this is more likely because more up to date news were parsed from the Internet and were therefore not included in the dataset.

 ![Image](/website-figures/NewsArticleDataset.png)

 ##  Wikipedia Page Views Dataset
 The data ingestion of the Wikipedia articles lead to the creation of thousands of csv files with the article title and pageviews for each of the articles as well as the domain code which is the language the article is written in.
 We narrowed down the scope of these articles by selecting the rows with titles that contain specific key words such as “covid”, “coronavirus”, “pandemic” etc. Using this much smaller subset of the data, we created bar charts to visualize the articles with the highest and lowest page views.
 We also created a histogram showing the distribution of the pages views for all the articles in the dataset.

+Here we show that the Top3 pageviews by langueges are: Russian, English and Chinese.
+And the page view serges in mid-March.

 ![Image](/website-figures/WikipediaDataset.png)

 ##  Wikipedia Editing History Dataset
-We are currently in the process of collecting all the edit histories for all the articles in the page views dataset.
-One we have the edit histories, we will perform the same topic modelling we performed on the News Articles Dataset by running the same script.
-This will allow us to produce sankey diagrams to visually represent the edit history of these Wikipedia articles.
-This will also allow us to compare the Wikipedia and the Media sources and evaluate the less biased source as well as draw key conclusions from our investigation.
+This dataset is the editing history of COVID-19 related pages, for example, the COVID-19 pandemic article as well as COVID-19 per country articles.

 # Results
 In our experiments, we run STM on the combination of both wikipedia editing history as well as the news article dataset.
 We first plot the overall topic distribution(Shown below) of the combined corpus and make case studies for more fine-grained analysis.
 Then compare the topic distribution of each source to the overall topic distribution of the combined corpus.